epfl-ada/ada-2022-project-cardano/README.md

 Finally, to get a ranking of the features based on their effect on the success, including temporal and spatial analysis, the decision tree model will be utilized.

--   In the future, we want to analyze the effect of collectively relevant features and try to apply an online feature selection.
+-   **Analyzing the collective effect of features**: In the future, we want to analyze the effect of collectively relevant features and try to apply an online feature selection.

--   **Visualization** - ideas for presenting results from our analysis include:
+-   **Visualizing** - ideas for presenting results from our analysis include:

     -   World map showing features of movies produced in different countries/ continents both as count and as highest average rating.